CameronLonsdale/lantern/README.md

 ## Requirements

-Python 3.x required.
+Python 3.4 or newer required.

-lantern has no external dependencies outside of the Python standard library.
+lantern has no external dependencies outside of the standard library.

 ## Usage